anexpia/BufferEncoder/README.md

 If `writestart` is provided, table content writing will begin from `writestart`\
 If `allowreferences` is enabled, It will return a table containing all the datatypes it was unable to encode\
 The returned table can be used in **Encoder.read()** for the values to be found when decoding the buffer.\
+if `allowdeduplication` is enabled, It will deduplicate any repeated string, number, or vector3 to reduce buffer size This reduces performance, so only use it when your data contains values that are repeated and you want to reduce data size

 If `shiftseed` is provided, It will shift the byte used for the type of the value by a random value acquired using the seed

 > [!WARNING]